-Qatari pays $2M to try to free royals abducted in Iraq
+Abduction of Qatar royals in Iraq now involves hackers, $2M

 Qatar remains an important Western ally, hosting some 10,000 American troops and the forward headquarters of the U.S. military’s Central Command.
 But Western officials have accused Qatar of allowing or even encouraging funding of Sunni extremists like al-Qaida’s branch in Syria, once known as the Nusra Front.

-Qatar hosts “these Kuwaiti and Saudi preachers who go to the mosques and say, ‘You can perform jihad with your wallet,'” Davidson, the university professor, said.
+Qatar hosts “these Kuwaiti and Saudi preachers who go to the mosques and say, ‘You can perform jihad with your wallet,’ ” Davidson, the university professor, said.
 “We know that Qatari authorities turn a blind eye to that.
 They know the sympathies of many of their citizens.”

 Qatar denies funding extremists, though it is a key financial patron of the Hamas-controlled Gaza Strip and has been the home of exiled Hamas chief Khaled Mashaal since 2012.